wlsf82/protractor-and-webrtc/README.md

 `browser.get("");`

-Since now the base URL of the application is defined in the protractor configuration file, the step that visits the web page can use the relative path, instead of the absolute one, and once we are visiting the home page and the app creates the room name automatically for us, we can just pass an empty string.
+Since now the base URL of the application is defined in the Protractor configuration file, the step that visits the web page can use the relative path, instead of the absolute one, and once we are visiting the home page and the app creates the room name automatically for us, we can just pass an empty string.

 > **Suggestion:** Change the code in the `beforeEach` function passing a room name as a string (e.g.: `browser.get("#my-room");`), run the tests and see the tests visiting the room you specified instead of the random generated room.